micronDLA/SDK/C API.md

 `const char *param`: select a parameters of the test.
 For testing, do not use.

 `const char *image`: it is a string with the image path or the image dimensions.
-If it is a image path then the size of the image will be used to set up Snowflake's code.
+If it is a image path then the size of the image will be used to set up FWDNXT inference engine's code.
 If it is not an image path then it needs to specify the size in the following format: Width x Height x Channels.
 Example: width=224,heigh=256,channels=3 becomes a string "224x256x3".

 `const char *modeldir`: path to a model file in ONNX format.